 - Each house will foster an environment where community service and peer engagement are central to the experience of the house and beyond.

 This program is designed to empower Stetson students to think deeply about their experiences, Stetson, the DeLand community and our global society.
 Students are encouraged to be imaginative and design their own community by exploring ones’ intellectual passions and values, in addition to gaining an awareness of the reality in which others at Stetson and in DeLand experience day to day.

-Returning students interested in applying to participate in a 2017 - 2018 Community Catalyst House must visit Housing Central or contact us by email at email@example.com.
-The following selected themes for this coming academic year as follows:
+Returning students interested in applying to participate in a 2018 - 2019 Community Catalyst House must visit Housing Central or contact us by email at firstname.lastname@example.org.
+The following selected themes for the 2017-2018 academic year are as follows:

 The Arts on the Rise Community Catalyst House will serve as a place where students are able to creatively think, challenge expression and expose the Stetson community and beyond to the creative arts and theater experience.
 As a community, participants we will build a welcoming environment for creative minds through collaboration in both personal and new craft and understanding.
 They host creative events on their own in collaboration with other organizations—paint nights, artistic discussion, and the like.
 This program is designed to utilize the talents and strengths of each participant to create a well-rounded foundation for each event and project they undertake and execute while learning and acquiring new skills from one another as the year progresses.
 The creative atmosphere they foster, as well as the events they hold, strive to the goal of stimulating constant artistic thought, as well as triggering the development of a more intimate and personal connection with those of similar interests and pursuits to provoke imaginative growth on a higher level.
 Arts on the Rise aims not only to foster the progression of those who reside within the community catalyst house as artists and as successful students but to bolster the creative energy and encourage the potential of those within the Stetson University community and beyond.